 The majority of children and adolescents who attempt suicide have a significant mental health disorder, usually depression.
 I cannot underscore enough that you need to leave any preconceived notions you have behind when facing this situation, and develop a comprehensive plan.
 There is no shame in talking to doctors about a mental health condition just like you would talk to them about strep throat or a stress fracture.

-My daughter’s therapist also encouraged me to get my own therapist to talk about the strain of the situation.
+My daughter’s therapist also encouraged me to get my own therapist to talk about the strain of the situation because parenting a suicidal teenager is an entirely new ballgame.
 You feel an awful lot of guilt when your child wants to take their own life, and it’s easy to make it about you.
 Having someone to talk through my own issues with regarding the situation enabled me to focus on my daughter’s needs.

 Consider Outside Treatment Centers.
 The first thing the therapist told me was that when your teenager (or anyone) is having specific suicidal thoughts, you should take them to the Emergency Room or to a treatment center that takes immediate intakes or can perform an assessment.
 This can be difficult during a pandemic, so we made the decision as a family that we could keep her safe at home.
 Please note: our family is privileged that we had two parents working from home and we could keep a 24-hour watch on our daughter.
 If this is not your situation, please choose the safest option for your child.